dariairad/pands-project/README.md

 ## Overview

-This repository is a submission to Final Project for the Programming and Scripting module.
+This repository is a submission of the Final Project for the Programming and Scripting module.
 The aim of this project is to investigate how Python can be utilized in order to carry out data analysis on the Fisher's Iris data set.

-The repository contains
+The repository contains:

 1. 1 x .py file
 2. 1 x .data file